dgaydukov/cert-aws/sa/files/sa.md

 When you encrypt file you can pass filename as encryption context.
 EBS use volumeId as security context.
 You can add encryption context to policy, in this case you can use kms only with specific context params.

 ###### CloudHSM
-Dedicated HSM instance within aws cloud.
+Dedicated HSM (Hardware Security Module) instance within aws cloud.
 You can securely generate/store/manage cryptographic keys.
-HSM (Hardware Security Module) provides secure key storage and cryptographic operations within a tamper-resistant hardware device.
+HSM provides secure key storage and cryptographic operations within a tamper-resistant hardware device.
 Cluster - contains multiple devices across AZ/subnet in single region.
 You can't create single device, only cluster with 1 or more devices.
-Since devices created in sunbets you need to have vpc in order to use CloudHSM.
+Since devices created in subnets you need to have vpc in order to use CloudHSM.
+You create cluster (it's empty & not initialized).
+You add first HSM, and then initialize cluster.
+You can integrate CloudHSM with third-party systems:
+* ssl/tls offload - you can use linux (nignx or apache web server) or windows (IIS) to offload ssl:
+    * create ec2 with nginx installed
+    * connect to HSM and import/generate new private key in cloudHSM => then generate certificate using CSR (using `openssl` command)
+    * export fake PEM private key (not real private key, but reference to the key stored in HSM)
+    * upload fake private key to your nginx server (and add configuration to `/etc/nginx/nginx.conf` like `ssl_engine cloudhsm;` and `env n3fips_password;`)
+    * now for client requests, nginx would forward to cloudHSM, which would do all decryption work
+    * you can add ELB in front of your ec2, but encryption would still be handled on each ec2 which would forward it to cloudHSM
+* configure windows server Certificate Authority:
+    * use cloudHSM to store private keys
+    * create windows ec2 and use cloudHSM KSP (key storage provider) to create/store private keys inside cloudHSM
+* oracle TDE(transparent data encryption) - some oracle version support TDE:
+    * data in columns encrypted with table/tablespace key, these keys encrypted with TDE master key, which is store in HSM
+    * you have oracle db in ec2 and it use cloudHSM to store master TDE
+* Microsoft SignTool - cli tool that sign/verify/timestamp files to simplify signing process:
+    * create ec2 with windows server and use HSM to store private keys
-You can use with database or with nginx to off-load ssl.
-Best practice to sync all keys at least in 2 devices in separate AZ.
+* other third-party services - you can use other solutions (like hashicorp) but store keys in cloudHSM Best practice to sync all keys at least in 2 devices in separate AZ.
 It's built with physical and logical tamper-protection, so it trigger key deletion (zeroization) in case of breach.
 Daily backups are automatically taken and stored in s3 (bucket must be in the same region as cluster).
 All backups encrypted with 2 types of keys:
 * EBK (ephemeral backup key) - generated inside HSM when backup is taken.
 Used to encrypt backup.
 Encrypted backup include encrypted EBK.
 * PBK (persistent backup key) - used by HSM to encrypt EBK.
 Generated based on 2 other keys: